 - Processing employee’s pay and recording for governmental reports.

 - Providing financial reports.

 Software: Many small businesses prefer using bookkeeping software, such as QuickBooks.
 Whilst it is not mandatory but in-depth understanding of software is preferred by most employers.

 So, how does bookkeeping help small businesses run effectively?

 Well, for starters, it helps you concentrate on your business.
 With all financial transactions recorded on daily basis, you can keep track of the financial health of the business.
 What else?

-In order to plan the future, you would need to understand the past.
-Bookkeeping gives you a clear picture and plays a major role in effective planning.
+- Planning – In order to plan the future, you would need to understand the past.
+It gives you a clear picture and plays a major role in effective planning.
 It is also a great tool to do tax planning.
 With bookkeeping as a tool, you can strategize to develop your business as per short and long-term goals.

 You don’t need not be a math genius to be a good bookkeeper, however an eye for detail is must.
 Knowledge of bookkeeping software is cherry on the top.